Disclosure: When you apply through links on our site, we may earn a referral fee from our partners. For more, see our ad disclosure and review policy.

 Prepaid debit cards help with budget control because cardowners can spend only the money they have loaded onto the card.
 Consumers can easily use them to make purchases in stores and online.
 The cards are a safer alternative to carrying cash, and some provide fraud protection.

-The cards have a few limitations.
-They do not report to credit bureaus and will not help cardowners interested in rebuilding credit.
-Many prepaid cards come with various charges, including monthly maintenance, reloading, and ATM fees.
-The cards often lack the perks and protections available from credit cards, such as reward points or travel insurance.
+The cards do have some limitations.
+They don’t report to credit bureaus, so they won’t assist cardholders interested in rebuilding credit.
+Many prepaid cards come with various fees, including monthly maintenance, reloading, and ATM charges.
+Often, these cards lack perks and protections like reward points or travel insurance that credit cards offer.

 Some consumers prefer prepaid debit cards to bank accounts or credit cards.
 Folks with poor credit who are currently ineligible for credit cards can turn to debit cards as a temporary stopgap or a long-term financial tool.